innovative-robotics/innovative-robotics.github.io/_members/Roberto_Torres.md

 ---
 name: Roberto Torres
 image: images/members/placeholder.png
-description: Undergraduate Researcher
+description: PhD Student
-role: undergrad
+role: phd
 ---

-Roberto is a 4th year Undergraduate in the department of Mechanical and Industrial Engineering at the New Jersey Institute of Technology.
+Roberto is a 1st year PhD student who has been working in the lab since he was an undergraduate student in the NJIT robotics team.